 Vinyl printing is becoming increasingly popular because vinyl lasts longer and gives your fabric a beautiful appearance.
 But the increasing price of transfer paper for budget craft people is becoming more expensive day by day.
 So now if you want to transfer vinyl without transfer paper, the alternative of transfer paper like painter’s tape is needed.

-In this guide, I’ll discuss different types of vinyl printing, about vinyl adhesive, transfer paper alternatives and how to transfer vinyl without transfer paper.
+In this guide, I’ll discuss different types of vinyl printing, vinyl adhesive, transfer paper alternatives, and how to transfer vinyl without transfer paper.
 Let’s start.